Browse double-hung windows pictures for inspiration and ideas on your next replacement, new construction or remodel project.

 Double-Hung Windows Pictures

 Each sash consist of framework of stiles, rails, and mullions, horizontal and vertical wooden slats, in which panes of glass, sometimes called lights or lites, are set.
-Some window manufacturers provide pre-assembled dividers that snap in place over a single light, dividing it into six or eight lights, facilitating painting and other maintenance.
+Furthermore, some window manufacturers provide pre-assembled dividers that snap in place over a single light, dividing it into six or eight lights, facilitating painting and other maintenance.

 DH Costs & Prices